-Our value for April is wisdom.
+Our value for May is beauty.

 In addition to our monthly values, we also learn about British Values.
 The DfE have reinforced the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’
 At Kingfield Primary School, we aim for our children to become valuable and fully rounded members of society, who treat others with respect and tolerance, regardless of background.
 We promote democracy, for example, through our scvhool council.
 The children have election campaigns at the beginning of the school year and are voted for as representatives of their class.
 The Council meets regularly and in the meetings the children’s views and ideas on a range of school issues are sought and they help make decisions.
 These such decisions are fed back to the classes in our assemblies.

 The rule of law is reinforced throughout the school day, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits to authorities such as the Fire Service help reinforce this message.

 At the beginning of each school year each child contributes to their class charter.
 This establishes expected behaviour and attitudes to learning that each child should try to follow.
 The children are rewarded for excellent behaviour and attitudes to learning by collecting stars for the bucket, house points and certificates.